A3M4/YouTube-Report/README.md

 ### 4. Extract the Takeout File

 Extract the Takeout File(from step 2) and move it to the repository folder(from step 3).
-Now the repository folder looks like below.
+Now the files in Repository folder look like below.